Introduction

 During your stay, the doctors and nurses will work with you to measure and manage your pain.
 They will ask you regularly about the level of pain you are experiencing.

 A special scale has been developed to help you determine the amount of pain you are in.
-The illustration on the next page shows the scale.
-Should you have pain we would need you to rate the amount of it by using the faces, words or numbers.
-This information will help us choose the most suitable painkillers for you.
+The illustration on the next page shows the scale, using faces, words or numbers.
+However, it should be noted that there are additional pain assessment tools that can be used by your nurses / doctors if you have difficulty expressing your pain.
+This information that you provide to us will help us choose the most suitable pain relieving medication for you.

 What pain relief will I be offered?